Ministerial nurse practitioner scholarships

 - be registered with the Nursing and Midwifery Board of Australia (NMBA)

-- have been employed within an NT health service including public, private and NGO for more than one year
+- have been employed within an NT health service including public, private and non-government originations for more than one year

-- be currently employed within an NT health service including public, private and NGO in an approved NP candidate position
+- be currently employed within an NT health service and have written support from their employer to undertake their NP studies

 - be currently enrolled in the Masters of Nursing (Nurse Practitioner) at Charles Darwin University, or in exceptional circumstances, an alternate accredited Master's level Nurse Practitioner course

-- have successfully completed at least two units of study in their MNNP.
+- have successfully completed at least two units of study in their Masters of Nursing (Nurse Practitioner).

 Before you apply